cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/views.rst

 <stream-exploration-stream-format>` (such as CSV, TSV, or Avro, amongst others).

 If :ref:`CDAP Explore <data-exploration>` is :ref:`enabled
-<install-configuring-explore-service>`, a Hive table will be created for each view that is
+<configuration-explore-service>`, a Hive table will be created for each view that is
 created.

 Currently, views are only supported for streams.
 Support for datasets will be added in a